Distribution-Free Selection of Low-Risk Oncology Patients for Survival Beyond a Time Horizon

-We study the problem of selecting a subset of patients who are unlikely to experience an event within a specified time horizon, by calibrating a screening rule based on the output of a black-box survival model.
-This statistics problem has many applications in medicine, including identifying candidates for treatment de-escalation and prioritizing the allocation of limited medical resources.
-In this paper, we compare two families of methods that can provide different types of distribution-free guarantees for this task: (i) high-probability risk control and (ii) expectation-based false discovery rate control using conformal $p$-values.
-We clarify the relation between these two frameworks, which have important conceptual differences, and explain how each can be adapted to analyze time-to-event data using inverse probability of censoring weighting.
-Through experiments on semi-synthetic and real oncology data from the Flatiron Health Research Database, we find that both approaches often achieve the desired survival rate among selected patients, but with distinct efficiency profiles.
-The conformal method tends to be more powerful, whereas high-probability risk control offers stronger guarantees at the cost of some additional conservativeness.
-Finally, we provide practical guidance on implementation and parameter tuning.
+We study the problem of selecting a subset of patients who are unlikely to experience an adverse event within a fixed time horizon by calibrating a screening rule based on a black-box survival model.
+We consider two complementary, distribution-free frameworks for this task.
+The first extends classical calibration ideas—estimating the event rate among selected patients using a hold-out dataset—by integrating them with the Learn–Then–Test (LTT) framework, yielding high-probability guarantees for data-adaptively tuned screening rules.
+The second takes a different perspective by reformulating screening as a hypothesis testing problem on future patient outcomes, enabling false discovery rate (FDR) control via the Benjamini–Hochberg procedure applied to selective conformal p-values, and providing guarantees in expectation.
+We clarify the theoretical relationship between these approaches, explain how both can be adapted to right-censored time-to-event data via inverse probability of censoring weighting, and compare them empirically using simulations and oncology data from the Flatiron Health Research Database.
+Our results reveal a trade-off between efficiency and strength of guarantees: FDR-based screening is typically more powerful, while LTT-based calibration is more conservative but offers stronger guarantees.
+We also provide practical guidance on implementation and tuning.